Sene Naoupu: Ireland international

-Businesswomen
+Businesswoman

 Naoupu is a lifestyle coach and fitness trainer.
 She has a company which partners with national governing bodies to facilitate player pathways and is an outspoken supporter of girls and women in sport.
 She is a board director for the national charity BodyWhys for those with eating disorders, something she suffered from herself in her '20s.

 In 2017 the Irish Times named her among Irelands' 30 Most Influential Women' and, in 2020, the Irish Examiner named her the 10th Most Influential Women in Irish Sport.